Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion

 Applying the above OPE in the conformal scalar 3-point correlator (\ref{3pt}), it leads to

-The OPE in momentum pace is given by the Fourier transformation of (\ref{OPEinx}):
+The OPE in momentum space is given by the Fourier transformation of (\ref{OPEinx}):

 The OPE limit in position space $x\rightarrow 0$ corresponds to the large momentum limit $p\rightarrow \infty$ in momentum space.
-Naively one may expect that the correlation function in momentum space obtained from (\ref{OPEinLargep}) should be identical to the Fourier transformation of the 3-point correlation function in the right-hand side of (\ref{OPEin3p}).
-However, this is not right.
+One might naively expect that the correlation function in momentum space obtained from (\ref{OPEinLargep}) should be identical to the Fourier transformation of the 3-point correlation function on the right-hand side of (\ref{OPEin3p}).
+However, this is not correct.

 The Fourier transformation of the OPE limit in position space (\ref{OPEin3p}) gives